AishwaryaTS-cloud/100-Days-of-Python/Day02/README.md

 ## 🌱 Day 02 Summary

-Solid progress today — I understood how Python handles data internally, practiced converting types, and learned how to perform mathematical operations properly.
-Also got comfortable using rounding and f-strings to format output cleanly.
+Good progress today — practiced converting data types, formatting numbers, and applying math operations in a real project.
+The tip calculator helped me understand how these concepts work together in practical programs.

 ---